DevExpress/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/Getting Started with Navigation Drawer.md

 <div class="simulator-desktop-container drawer-simulator" data-view="/Content/Applications/20_2/GettingStartedWith/Drawer/index.html, /Content/Applications/20_2/GettingStartedWith/Drawer/index.js, /Content/Applications/20_2/GettingStartedWith/Drawer/index.css"></div>

-Refer to the sections below for details on every configuration step.
-You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-drawer" target="_blank">getting-started-with-drawer</a>
+Refer to the sections below for details on each configuration step.
+You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-drawer" target="_blank">getting-started-with-drawer</a>.

 [tags]dxdrawer